SU offers a voluntary Long-Term Disability (LTD) Plan insured through The Standard.

 Non-exempt employees are covered by New York State Statutory Benefits (if eligible, supplemented by SU) for short term periods of disability up to 26 weeks.
 If you are disabled and unable to work for longer than 6 months, any compensation will cease.

-If you are enrolled in the Long-Term Disability coverage under the voluntary LTD Plan, you will begin receiving 60 percent of your pre-disability earnings after the six month waiting period (reduced by any deductible income and subject to plan limitations).
-These earnings are completely non-taxable.
+If you are enrolled in the Long-Term Disability coverage under the voluntary LTD Plan, you will begin receiving 60 percent of your pre-disability earnings after the six month waiting period (reduced by any deductible income and subject to plan limitations) if your claim for benefits is approved.
+Your benefit is non-taxable.

-Monthly premiums are determined by multiplying monthly gross pay by the rates below and dividing by 100.
+Monthly premiums for the voluntary LTD coverage are determined by multiplying monthly gross pay by the rates below and dividing by 100.

 |2016 LTD Rates|